DeisData/deisdata.github.io/r/data-wrangling/index.md

 # Data wrangling with the Tidyverse

-When running an analysis, data cleaning and pre-processing can often take longer than running the statistical tests.
+When running an analysis, data cleaning and pre-processing can often take longer than doing the statistical tests.
 R is an excellent tool to speed up this process, with many powerful tools to manipulate and prepare data for analysis and plotting.

 ## Install and Load Tidyverse Packages